-Students taking the course for a grade are required to complete all the homework assignments, the exam, and the term paper with its class presentation (possibly on December 9 and 11), which will include some applications of the methods that you have learned in the course.
-Exam makes up 1/3, homework counts 1/3, and the term and presentation count 1/3 of the course grade.
+Students taking the course for a grade are required to complete all the homework assignments, the exam, and the term paper, which will include some applications of the methods that you have learned in the course.
+The final grade consists of Exam with 1/3, homework with 1/3, and the term paper with 1/3.